agronholm/anyio/docs/basics.rst

     run(main, backend='trio')

-But AnyIO code is not required to be run via :func:`anyio.run`.
+But AnyIO code is not required to be run via :func:`run`.
 You can just as well use the native ``run()`` function of the backend library::

     import sniffio